 Strong Circles/Big and Little Sisters

 Every 5th, 6th, and 7th grade girl is assigned an 8th grade Big Sister.
-Ideally, sisters develop a relationship throughout the year in which the big sister offers guidance, answers questions, and acts as an overall support.
+Ideally, sisters develop a relationship throughout the year in which the big sister offers guidance and answers questions.
 Big Sister/Little Sister groupings combine into a Strong Circle.
 These cross-grade groupings are valuable for the girls to get to know students in other grades.
 This provides both support and sharing for the younger girls while promoting leadership for the older girls.
 Throughout the year, Strong Circles participate in numerous activities such as goûter, trivia competitions, and special lunches.

 In the Middle School, many of the activities that are clubs at other schools are built into the curriculum.
 Every Middle School girl takes dance - and performs.
 Students can learn an instrument and then play in the ensemble.
 All of the students sing, and there is also an audition-only group for girls in Grades 7 and 8 (Cantilare).
 Everyone participates in community service.
 Robotics and coding are part of the science curriculum, and so on.
 We hope that exposure to many different activities will help our Middle School girls discover and develop new interests and talents.

 Middle School Clubs Include: